-Course objective Understand and appreciate the specific contributions of the Red Cross/Red Crescent movement to the practice and conceptual understanding of disaster management and humanitarian response and their significance in the current context.
-Recognize issues, debates and challenges arising from the nexus between paradigm of development and disasters.
+The course will uplift about: Understand and appreciate the specific contributions of the Red Cross/Red Crescent movement to the practice and conceptual understanding of disaster management and humanitarian response and their significance in the current context.
+Course objective Recognize issues, debates and challenges arising from the nexus between paradigm of development and disasters.
 Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives.
 Respond to disaster risk reduction initiatives and disasters in an effective, humane and sustainable manner.
-Course outcomes At the successful completion of course the student will gain: 1. knowledge and understanding of the disaster phenomenon, its different contextual aspects, impacts and public health consequences.
-2. Knowledge and understanding of the International Strategy for Disaster Reduction (UN-ISDR) and to increase skills and abilities for implementing the Disaster Risk Reduction (DRR) Strategy.
+At the successful completion of course the student will gain: knowledge and understanding of the disaster phenomenon, its different contextual aspects, impacts and public health consequences.
+Course outcomes Knowledge and understanding of the International Strategy for Disaster Reduction (UN-ISDR) and to increase skills and abilities for implementing the Disaster Risk Reduction (DRR) Strategy.
 3. Ensure skills and abilities to analyse potential effects of disasters and of the strategies and methods to deliver public health response to avert these effects.